FBruzzesi/iso-week-date/README.md

 ### Dependencies

-- To work with `IsoWeek` class, no additional dependency is required.
+- To work with `IsoWeek` and `IsoWeekDate` classes, no additional dependency is required.
 - pandas and polars functionalities require the installation of the respective libraries.

 ## Getting Started

 ### Features

-`IsoWeek` class provides the following functionalities:
+The `IsoWeek` and `IsoWeekDate` classes both provide the following functionalities:

 - Parsing from string, date and datetime objects
 - Conversion to string, date and datetime objects
-- Comparison between `IsoWeek` objects
+- Comparison operations between `IsoWeek` (resp `IsoWeekDate`) objects
 - Addition with `int` and `timedelta` types
-- Subtraction with `int`, `timedelta` and `IsoWeek` types
+- Subtraction with `int`, `timedelta` and `IsoWeek` (resp `IsoWeekDate`) types
-- Range between (iso)weeks
+- Range between two `IsoWeek` (resp `IsoWeekDate`) objects

+In addition, the `IsoWeek` class provides the following functionalities:

 - Weeksout generation
 - `in` operator and `contains` method to check if a (iterable of) week(s) is contained in the given week value

+while the `IsoWeekDate` class provides the following functionalities:

+- Daysout generation

 `pandas_utils` and `polars_utils` modules provide functionalities to work with and move back and forth with series of Iso Week dates.

 ### Quickstart

+For a more detailed usage description, please refer to the documentation [quickstart section](https://fbruzzesi.github.io/iso-week-date/getting-started/quickstart).

 The `IsoWeek` class is accessible from the top-level module: